smoketurner/serverless-vpc-plugin/README.md

 After executing `serverless deploy`, the following CloudFormation Stack Outputs will be provided:

 - `VPC`: VPC logical resource ID
-- `LambdaExecutionSecurityGroup`: Security Group logical resource ID that the Lambda functions use when executing within the VPC
+- `AppSecurityGroup`: Security Group ID that the applications use when executing within the VPC
+- `LambdaExecutionSecurityGroupId`: DEPRECATED - Please use AppSecurityGroupId instead
 - `BastionSSHUser`: SSH username to access the bastion host, if provisioned
 - `BastionEIP`: Elastic IP address associated to the bastion host, if provisioned
 - `RDSSubnetGroup`: SubnetGroup associated to RDS, if provisioned
 - `ElastiCacheSubnetGroup`: SubnetGroup associated to ElastiCache, if provisioned
 - `RedshiftSubnetGroup`: SubnetGroup associated to Redshift, if provisioned
 - `DAXSubnetGroup`: SubnetGroup associated to DAX, if provisioned
 - `AppSubnet{i}`: Each of the generated "Application" Subnets, where i is a 1 based index

 ### Exporting CloudFormation Outputs

 Setting `exportOutputs: true` will export stack outputs.
 The name of the exported value will be prefixed by the cloud formation stack name (`AWS::StackName`).
 For example, the value of the `VPC` output of a stack named `foo-prod` will be exported as `foo-prod-VPC`.